Frequently Asked Questions

 What are the key dates for the 2018-2019 academic year?

 The first day of classes is Wednesday, September 5th or Thursday, September 6th and the last day of class is Monday, June 3rd or Tuesday, June 4th.
 Holidays include: Thanksgiving Week (11/19-11/23), Christmas Break (12/17-1/4), MLK Birthday (1/21 or 1/22), President's Week (2/18-2/22), Good Friday and Easter Break (4/19-4/26), Memorial Day (5/27 or 5/28).

 Why do I have to sign the Belief Statement on your Enrollment Application?

-Heart is a discipleship school which means we ask that parents already acknowledge the Old and New Testaments of the Bible as their only Word of God, Jesus as their Lord and Savior and that they seek to lead their families in Him.
+As a prerequisite for enrollment, Heart asks that parents acknowledge the Old and New Testaments of the Bible as their only Word of God, Jesus as their Lord and Savior and that they seek to lead their families in Him.
 If this does not describe your family, there are many other wonderful home school options available in our community.